onlozanoo/Scraper_Economic_Indicators_Colombia/README.md

-# Scraper_Indicadores_Economicos
+# Web_Scraper-Economic-Indicators-Colombia

 By: Oliver Lozano

-Vamos a hacer un scraper con Selenium y Xpath de los principales indicadores economicos de Colombia
+Let's do a scraper for the principal economic indicators for Colombia using Selenium and Xpath

 ## License